Rohit2627/Spark-Foundation-Intern/README.md

 # Spark-Foundation-Intern
-i have done intern project at spark foundation on the subject Payment Gateway Integration
+I have done intern project at spark foundation on the subject 'Payment Gateway Integration'